-The ITIL Service Lifecycle paints a holistic picture of how to plan, create, release and continually improve IT-enabled services, both for internal users and customers.
+ITIL paints a holistic picture of how to plan, create, release and continually improve IT-enabled services, both for internal users and customers.
 At the same time, it encourages a consistent emphasis on aligning ITSM with larger business goals and requirements.
-This ensures that no time is wasted on non-essential tasks, helping ITIL-powered teams to release higher-quality services at a faster rate.
+This ensures that no time is wasted on non-essential tasks, helping practitioner teams to release higher-quality services at a faster rate.

 IT has gone from being just another optional tool for organizations to take advantage of to becoming the very lifeblood of modern business.
-Everything from customer service to basic retail now relies on IT in some way, and this has been reflected in the changing content of the ITIL framework.
+Everything from customer service to basic retail now relies on IT in some way, and this has been reflected in the updates introduced with ITIL 4.

 Here are the most important points to keep in mind when selling ITIL 4 to your organization:

-Unfortunately, the primary goal of ITIL is not to decrease an organization’s ITSM spending.
-Rather, it is about maximizing the value of ITSM practices by making them more constructive, streamlined and supportive when it comes to pursuing crucial business goals.
+Unfortunately, the primary goal of ITIL is not to simply decrease an organization’s ITSM spending.
+Rather, it is about maximizing the value of ITSM practices by making them more constructive, streamlined, and supportive when it comes to pursuing crucial business goals.

 With ITIL 4, however, your investment will also have the benefit of future-proofing your ITSM practices.
 ITIL 4 holds the unique advantage of being community-driven, with a worldwide collection of practitioners set to continually troubleshoot and suggest improvements for the framework.
 This will keep ITIL 4 in touch with the ever-evolving world of ITSM, equipping users to take advantage of future changes to technology and IT service management practices.